Cardinals vs. Rockies Player Props Betting Odds

 Arenado Stats

-- Arenado has picked up at least one hit in three games in a row.
-In his last five games he is hitting .250 with a double, a home run, a walk and two RBI.
+- Arenado will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .273 with a double, a home run and two RBI.

 Arenado Recent Games